by Nebula Haze

 What you need:

-- Grow Tent (or grow space with a way to hold up lights)
+- Grow Tent (or any sealed grow space with a way to hold up lights and carbon filter)

 - Grow Light – compare cannabis grow lights